Eisenwave/tccpp-articles/variable_names.md

 int PascalCase = ...;
 int snake_case = ...;
 ```
-It doesn't matter which one you use, just make sure you keep it consistent to keep your code clean.
+It doesn't matter which one you use, just make sure you keep your style consistent to keep your code clean.